Wellington, New South Wales: Economy

 Wellington is the centre of rich agricultural land.
 While alfalfa and vegetables are grown on lands on the river, wheat, wool, lambs and beef cattle are grown on surrounding pastures.
 The city acts as a commercial centre for the surrounding district.

 In September 2008, the Wellington Correctional Centre was opened.
 A Probation and Parole Office was also opened in the centre of city.

-Wellington Council hopes this will stimulate economic growth in the area, due to increasing employment opportunities and the need for non-locals to utilise Wellington facilities.
+Media

 The local newspaper The Wellington Times, a Rural Press title, is published three times a week with a circulation in the region of around 1000.

 There is a popular Community Radio Station operating on a frequency of 91.5 MHz FM.